Adikesavareddy-git/Movie-Stream-DB/README.md

-# Movie-Stream-DB
-Designed a SQL database for an online food delivery system to manage customers, restaurants, orders, and items.
-Implemented queries using joins, subqueries, aggregations, and window functions to analyze customer spending, restaurant sales, and delivery performance for business insights.
+Created a SQL database for a movie streaming service to store and analyze users, movies, subscriptions, and viewing history.
+Applied joins, group by, subqueries, and window functions to evaluate user engagement, top-rated movies, popular genres, and total watch time across users.